 Gold sovereigns and half sovereigns are gorgeous coins.
-All of them have portraits of reigning British monarchs on the front, and usually a crest or St. George on horseback slaying a dragon on the back.
-A few, like this one, has a wreath around the name of its country of origin: Australia.
+All of them have portraits of reigning British monarchs on the front, and usually a crest or St. George slaying a dragon on the back.
+A few sovereigns, like this one, have a wreath around the name of its country of origin: Australia.

 All these coins are valuable, especially the half sovereigns.
 Value is a combination of basic gold value and collector premium, as explained below.
 Here is pertinent info:

 HALF SOVEREIGNS: 19 mm diameter, 0.1177 troy ounces gold